callbacked/embebot/README.md

 Just edit the ``config.ini`` file, set ``EndpointOverride`` to ``true`` and start adding in your own endpoints for any of the services listed.
 Should you want to switch back, set them as default.

-For reference, the default embed enpoints are:
+For reference, the default embed endpoints are:

 * Twitter/X - vxtwitter.com
 * Instagram - ddinstagram.com